rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 ... other output similar to previous tree is elided ...
 ```
 But subsequent nodes in the tree will have different line start and end rows, they'll be offset by 1-2 lines or more depending
-on how you put future import statement into the python file.
+on how you put the future import statement into the python file.
 Ok for the third type of import we'll add yet another query, it looks like this:

 ```sh